zeeshan595/tortuga-library/README.md

 # tortuga-library

-Tortuga is a open source Game Engine built in C++ 11.
+Tortuga is a open source Game Engine built in C++ 17.
 Tortuga ONLY uses vulkan for its graphics API with NO plans of using any other graphics API.
-Tortuga is built in Linux but it should be cross platform compatible if you wish to build it for a different platform.
-For editing the source code & building the project, a `Linux` system is recommended with a copy of `vs code`/`gnome-builder`.
+Tortuga is built in Linux and currently does not have support for other platforms.
+For editing the source code & building the project, a `Linux` system is recommended with a copy of `vs code` or `gnome-builder`.

+UPDATE: currently the glfw library is being removed from the project

 **Key Features**

 * Multi-Threaded Rendering
 * Data Oriented Design
 * Entity Component System
+* Event Based (No Polling)
 * Ray Marching (Signed Distance) _[NOT IMPLIMENTED]_
 * Multi GPU Support (Split Screen) _[NOT IMPLIMENTED]_